-Enter the density of a fluid (1.225 kg/m^3 for air), the speed, drag coefficient, and cross sectional area of an object undergoing motion to calculate the force of drag (air resistance) on that object.
+Enter the density of the fluid (1.225 kg/m^3 for air), the speed, drag coefficient, and cross-sectional area of an object undergoing motion to calculate the force of drag (air resistance) on that object.

 Drag Equation Formula

 The following equation is used to calculate the drag force acting on a moving object through a fluid.
 Most often this fluid is air, but this formula can be used for any fluid.

 F = 1/2 * ρ * v² * A * cd

 - Where F is the force due to drag